raspibolt/raspibolt/static-channel-backup.md

   > Enter same passphrase again:
   > Your identification has been saved in /home/bitcoin/.ssh/id_rsa
   > Your public key has been saved in /home/bitcoin/.ssh/id_rsa.pub
-  > The key fingerprint is:
-  > SHA256:1234abcd... bitcoin@raspibolt
   > [...]
   ```